 Here are some helpful tips to keep your tree safe, fresh, and alive:

 - When possible, gradually introduce your tree from outdoors to indoors.
 You can use a porch or garage.
-A tree that is exposed to immediate warmth can start to grow and then the new growth could die when brought back outside.
+Exposure to immediate warmth can cause it to grow and then the new growth could die when brought back outside.
 This will not kill your tree but it is stressful and can hinder growth for the following year.

-- Your tree has been checked as best as possible for critters and insect eggs, but some could be hiding.
+- Our team has checked your tree for critters and insect eggs, but some could be hiding.
 In the first day or so you should keep an eye on your tree during this time and take steps that are necessary to remove any pests.